gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 only one outlier is of real concern.
 There is a small indication of increasing variability as a function of the fitted values as both the Residuals vs. Fitted and Scale-Location plots show some fanning out for higher values but this is a minor issue.
-There are no influential points in the data set.
+There are no influential points in the data set. \index{influential}

 (ref:fig8-24) Diagnostic plots for the additive decibel tolerance model.